Laksh39/AI_Bootcamp_Spring2026/README.md

 ---

-> I'm a high schooler from Austin, Texas who spent 15 days building real AI projects from scratch — not following tutorials, actually building.
-This is everything I made, broke, fixed, and shipped.
+> I'm a high schooler from Austin, Texas who spent 15 days creating many projects with help from LLM's like Gemini and Claude.

 ---